 PicsArt is our top pick of the best photo editing apps, because it's fun, easy to use, yet covers just about all the bases for consumer mobile photography.
 It provides lots of creative control, excellent image-editing tools and a large variety of attractive filters.
 In addition, you can quickly select or create fun stickers, combine your pictures into highly customizable collages, add artistic text and share.
 The full-featured camera module includes pre-capture effects and photo tools.

 You can use Remix Chat to share and collaboratively edit photos with the 150 million monthly users of PicsArt, or only with your friends.
 In-app tutorials are easy to follow, and challenges prompt users to submit their creations based on a specific type of edit or a theme; winners are selected by community vote.

 However, ads for PicsArt premium pop up frequently (and annoyingly) in the middle of editing processes.
-To turn them off – and to have to the video editor, plus more tools, filters and content, you have to buy a premium subscription for $8.99 for a single month or $4.66/month billed annually.
+To turn them off — and to have the video editor, plus more tools, filters and content — you have to buy a premium subscription for $11.99 for a single month or $55.99/year.
+(There’s also a student discount).